 If I delegate the ‘hard’ bits of the video handling to api.video, can I build a recording app in the browser?

-Question 1 is yes - you can build a website to record and share video (screen sharing and camera video).
+Question 1: Yes - you can build a website to record and share video (screen sharing and camera video).
 It will even stream live video!

 Question 2: Almost all browsers.
 On the desktop, the full featured app works great in Chrome, Edge Firefox, and Safari 14.0.3 (there are some support issues that will fail below Safari 14).